 Because elba is written in Rust, it is available as an installable crate from crates.io.
 In order to install elba this way, you should have a copy of the Rust toolchain installed on your computer first.
 The process for this is explained on the Rust website.
-The minimum stable version of Rust elba has successfully been built on is 1.31.
+The version of of Rust elba has successfully been built on is nightly-2020-02-21.